 Plan Your Adventure

-With its 700 miles of trails and rugged wilderness, Glacier National Park is a top destination for hiking.
-Favorite trails include the Avalanche Lake trail near Avalanche Campground and the Highline trail from Logan Pass.
-While hiking, keep your eyes peeled for our resident wildlife, including: grizzly and black bears, mountain goats, bighorn sheep, moose, deer and more.
+- Glacier National Park boasts 700 miles of trails and rugged wilderness, with favorites like Avalanche Lake and Highline Trail from Logan Pass.
+Keep your eyes peeled for resident wildlife, including grizzly and black bears, mountain goats, bighorn sheep, moose, deer, and more.

 Whitefish Mountain Resort

-Nestled at the edge of Whitefish, is Whitefish Lake – all that remains of an ice age glacier that flowed across the area.
-Today the lake is great for water sports and there are three primary public access points: City Beach, Les Mason State Park and Whitefish Lake State Park.
+- Nestled at the edge of Whitefish, is Whitefish Lake – all that remains of an ice age glacier that flowed across the area.
+It offers water sports and three primary public access points: City Beach, Les Mason State Park, and Whitefish Lake State Park.

 Exclusive Offers, Upcoming Events and More!